Adrian-Amoddio/wildlife-detection-camera-system/README.md

 - **Smart and Reliable UX**: Sensor polling, stream retry logic, and clear error states in the UI.

 > **My role:** I designed and implemented the **entire system**—hardware choices, enclosure, Pi scripts, EC2 services, and the React frontend.

-I am an engineer with a passion for embedded systems and photography.
-I wanted to make this project to demonstrate my skills and create something I can use for photography projects which can be used anywhere in the world to capture hard to reach places, scenes or wildlife.
-You can use the system to research behavioural and location analysis of wildlife and correlate that data against environmental parameters like: temperature, pressure and humidity.
-What's more you don't have to wait to retrieve the results you can access them instantly online and don't have to trek back into the wild to pickup any gear.

-Future updates will include an advanced motion detection algorithm that can be remotely updated with a trained AI model to more specifically detect wildlife and events of interest.

 ---